fardarter/docker-express/README.md

 ### Docker

-To build and run the docker image docker, run `./rundocker.ps1` in console.
+To build and run the docker image, run `./rundocker.ps1` in console.
 Note, this will stop any other instances by the same name before restarting.
-When the image is built and running, the app should be available at `http://localhost:5000`.
-See notes for explanation of the second dockerfile.
+When the container is built and running, the app should be available at `http://localhost:5000`.

 ### Tests